1 October 2018 - 24 January 2022

 1 October 2009 - 26 June 2013

-David Hope, Lord Hope of Craighead, KT was the first Deputy President of The Supreme Court, having previously served as Second Senior Lord of Appeal in Ordinary.
+James Arthur "David" Hope, Lord Hope of Craighead, KT was the first Deputy President of the Supreme Court, having previously served as Second Senior Lord of Appeal in Ordinary.

 Lord Hope was appointed Lord of Appeal in Ordinary in 1996.
 Prior to this he practised at the Scottish Bar for 24 years.